 For the first time in history, automobile accidents are the second leading cause of death by accident in the United States.
 The Centers for Disease Control announced recently that in 2013 (the most recent year for which we have statistics):

 THE LEADING CAUSE OF DEATH BY ACCIDENT WAS DRUG OVERDOSE.

 We have become a society where the prevailing pressure on our youth is to "do drugs".
 How did we get here?
 And how do we deal with this devastating and debilitating program that is affecting our families, our communities and our workplace?

-I think it is important to speak open and honestly about the issues of substance abuse whether it be to kids, parents, community leaders or employers in order to tackle head on the "real" world of substance abuse.
-Based on my 40 years of experience, I will bring to the forefront the best research and knowledge available, organizing and enhancing the information with clarity and purpose to assure my audience can understand, relate, and utilize the results showing what we're up against and how we can empower and protect our families, our communities and our workplace.
-Each year I speak to thousands of students, school administrators, law enforcement, medical professionals and employers across the country.
-My interactive sessions provide valuable information in a factual and passionate manner so that those who hear me will walk away saying "we have to deal with this issue now".
-Together, I believe we can tackle what I consider to be the greatest health issue in our country today.
+We think it is important to speak open and honestly about the issues of substance abuse whether it be to kids, parents, community leaders or employers in order to tackle head on the "real" world of substance abuse.
+Based on our combined experience of over 55 years, we bring to the forefront the best research and knowledge available, organizing and enhancing the information with clarity and purpose to assure that our audience can understand, relate, and utilize the results showing what we're up against and how we can empower and protect our families, our communities and our workplace.
+Each year we speak to thousands of students, school administrators, law enforcement, medical professionals and employers across the country.
+Our interactive sessions provide valuable information in a factual and passionate manner so that those who hear us will walk away saying "we have to deal with this issue now".
+Together, we can tackle the greatest health issue in our country today.

 Our programs are listed below.